MEMMMMMMM/regresi-linear-app/README.md

+📥 Installation
+- Clone this repository
+- Install the requirements (run on CMD)
+> pip install -r requirements.txt

+- Running the app (run on CMD)
+> python source/app.py

+- (Optional) Making the .exe
+> pyinstaller --onefile --windowed source/app.py

+your .exe will be generated inside "dist/"

 📊 Multiple Linear Regression Application
 This application is a Python-based Multiple Linear Regression tool equipped with simple GUI.
 It allows users to:
 - Upload datasets in CSV format